 - They can help you fill the time when the thought you want to express in Italian is not coming out easily

-In this article, we will have a look at the most frequent filler words in Italian.
+In this article, we will have a look at the most frequent Italian fillers.

 beh = well

 At the start of a sentence (or as a reply to a question) shows that you are thinking about what you are going to say